theNestruo/z80-asm-meter-vscode/README.md

     * `msx`: Declares or overrides Z80+M1 macro timing information (MSX standard).
 Optional.
     * `cpc`: Declares or overrides macro timing measured in number of NOPs.
 Optional.
     * `size`: Declares or overrides macro byte count.
 Optional.

-* `z80-asm-meter.maxBytes`: Stops instruction and opcode block visualization (in the tooltip) when the instruction count exceeds this value.
-Defaults to 16.

-* `z80-asm-meter.maxLines`: When working with huge files, metering can be disabled when the line count of the selection exceeds a certain threshold.
-Unlimited by default.

-* `z80-asm-meter.maxLoC`: Stops metering when the parsed lines of code (LoC) count exceeds a certain threshold.
-Unlimited by default.

 * `z80-asm-meter.platform`: Controls the instruction set to use and the timing information to display:
     * `z80` (default): Uses the default Z80 instruction set and shows default timing information.